souoxs/ionic-life-cycle/README.md

 ## Further help

-To get more help on the Ionic CLI use `ionic help` or go check out the [Inoic Docs](https://ionicframework.com/docs/).
+To get more help on the Ionic CLI use `ionic help` or go check out the [Ionic Docs](https://ionicframework.com/docs/).